tony2tones/gk-weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

-This project works with the [OpenWeatherMap](https://openweathermap.org/).
+The weather API used for this project works with the [OpenWeatherMap](https://openweathermap.org/).

 If you are having any authentication issues please register a new API Key and update this project's weather.service.ts file found in the services folder.